|

 prefix (PA) and suffix (BA), with verbs

-and nouns - there are
+and nouns - there are no definite or

 indefinite articles in Sumerian, Latvian